The physical ‘beauty’ is just skin-deep — temporary, fleeting, fading, vanishing, changing, or deceptive (i.e., Maya).

-- ਮਨਿ ਭਾਵੈ ਸਬਦੁ ਸੁਹਾਇਆ ॥: (Those whose) minds are agreeable with the Shabad, (their lifestyle) becomes beautyful (sggs 591).
+- ਮਨਿ ਭਾਵੈ ਸਬਦੁ ਸੁਹਾਇਆ ॥: (Those whose) minds are agreeable with the Shabad, (their lifestyle) becomes beautiful (sggs 591).

-- ਜਿਤੁ ਘਟਿ ਵਸੈ ਪਾਰਬ੍ਰਹਮੁ ਸੋਈ ਸੁਹਾਵਾ ਥਾਉ ॥: That Heart, in which the Supreme Lord abides, is the most beautiful place. (sggs 218).
+- ਜਿਤੁ ਘਟਿ ਵਸੈ ਪਾਰਬ੍ਰਹਮੁ ਸੋਈ ਸੁਹਾਵਾ ਥਾਉ ॥: That Heart, in which Paarbrahm abides, is the most Beautiful Place. (sggs 218).

-The Gurbani tells us the moment one becomes linked to this Inner “Beauty” (one’s True Essence) within, one’s body-mind-intellect apparatus blossoms forth with the Natural “Beauty”, which never fades.
+The Gurbani tells us the moment one becomes linked to this Inner ‘Beauty’ (one’s True Essence) within, one’s body-mind-intellect apparatus blossoms forth with the Natural ‘Beauty’, which never fades.

 - ਹਰਿ ਕਾ ਨਾਮੁ ਜਨ ਕਾ ਰੂਪ ਰੰਗੁ ॥: Hari Naam is the Beauty and Delight of Jan (Gurmukh, Daas, Bhagat…). (sggs 264).